AmigaGPU/fat-agnus/reddit_Twitch_i_only_watched_0_viewer_streamers_today_and_heres.md

-A post on reddit made me think of the chicken egg situation that 'new' streamers, who create for an audience, often have.
+A post I recently saw on reddit, made me think of the chicken egg situation that 'new' streamers, who create for an audience, often have.

 ## Video